 When you are not using the oxygen machine, turn it off and store it at a fresh and secure location.
 Oxygen is sensitive to heat, so you must follow certain practices to protect yourself from dangerous situations.
 Objects that produce or radiate heat should remain over one meter apart from the oxygen.
 Also, maintain items containing petrolatum at a safe distance.

 “Oxygen is neither explosive or combustible, but because it does support combustion its potential fire hazards must be recognized.
 The principal fire hazards of long-term oxygen therapy are (1) the ignition potential of plastic delivery devices and (2) oxygen leaks, (a) from high-pressure cylinders and cryogenic reservoirs into nearby combustible materials; (b) from oxygen concentrators, which are electrical devices; and (c) within piping systems.
 We found that with 100% oxygen a nasal cannula ignited and burned in about 2 minutes.
 With 60% oxygen, the burning rate was slower, and with 40% the cannula did not ignite.”5

 Adhere to the physician’s recommendations

 Some people need oxygen at different stages of their lives and for different periods of time.
-There are some who only need it momentarily and for short periods of time to engage in physical activities.
-However, there are others whose condition is life-threatening, who need additional oxygen for the rest of their lives and at all times.
+Some people only need it temporarily to engage in physical activities.
+However, other patients with life-threatening conditions need additional oxygen for the rest of their lives, at all times.

 - “Oxygen should be considered as a drug that is prescribed and administered for specific indications, with a documented target oxygen saturation range and with regular monitoring of the patient’s response.